cakephp/docs/fr/console-commands/shells.rst

         public $tasks = ['Template'];
     }

-You can use tasks from plugins using the standard :term:`plugin syntax`.
+You can use tasks from plugins using the standard :term:`syntaxe de plugin`.
 Tasks are stored in ``Shell/Task/`` in files named after their classes.
 So if we were to create a new 'FileGenerator' task, you would create **src/Shell/Task/FileGeneratorTask.php**.